nio-blocks/hash_table/README.md

 Output
 ------
-For each input list of signals there is one output Signal.
-It has an attribute for each **key** and that attribute is a list with a **value** for each corresponding input signal.
+For each list of input signals there is one output signal.
+It has an attribute for each **key** and that attribute is a **list** containing a **value** for each matching key found in an input signal.

-If `one_value` is `True`, then the Signal values are a single item instead of a list of all matching values.
+If `one_value` is `True`, then each attribute on the output signal has a value that is a single item instead of a list of all matching values.

-If `group_by` is defined, that attribute will effectively define a new input list of signals.
-One Signal will be output for each value found in the `group_by` attribute.
+If `group_by` is defined, the `group_by` attribute will effectively define a new list of input signals.
+One output signal will be generated for each value found in the `group_by` attribute.

 Examples
 --------